ESKLing/Notes/README.md

 # Notes

-To add any new ideas and theories for future use.
+To add any references or notes for future use.